pbzhang1/test-feature-weighted-forest/README.md

 # test-feature-weighted-forest

-Biological data often exhibit natural clustering and batch effects.
-In this study, we investigate the impact of ensembling Random Forest learners trained on data clusters derived from a single dataset, accounting for feature distribution heterogeneity and feature mapping heterogeneity.
+In biological data, natural clustering and batch effects are common.
+Our study explores the impact of creating ensembles of Random Forest learners trained on data clusters from a single dataset, while addressing feature distribution and feature mapping heterogeneity.

-Our findings reveal that constructing ensembles of forests, trained on machine-learning-determined clusters, with each point weighted according to test dataset feature information, leads to substantial improvements in accuracy and generalizability compared to traditional Random Forest algorithms.
+Our findings demonstrate that ensembling machine-learning-driven forests, significantly improves accuracy and generalizability compared to traditional Random Forest algorithms.

-This work is built upon Maya Ramchandran's 'Cross-cluster weighted forest.'
-My modification involves incorporating information from the features of the test dataset into the weighting of individual data points during the stacked regression step.
-This adaptation enhances Maya's algorithm, ensuring robust performance even in the presence of feature mapping heterogeneity.
+This work builds on Maya Ramchandran's 'Cross-cluster weighted forest' by integrating test dataset feature information into the weighted regression step.
+This adaptation enhances Maya's algorithm, ensuring robust performance even with feature mapping heterogeneity.